dive-be/php-enum-utils/README.md

 ### ValueListable (backed enums only)

-Allows you to retrieve list of the enum values:
+Allows you to retrieve a list of the enum values:

 ```php
 Role::toValues(); // ['admin', 'audit', 'mod']